desmond786/CyberProtect_Auth_Automation/README.md

 Open your terminal in the project root folder (auth-automation)and use the following commands:

 **Run All Tests (Suite):**
+Got to project folder in terminal then-
 Bash
 mvn clean test

 **Run Login Flow Only:**
+Got to project folder in terminal then-
 Bash
 mvn clean test -Dtest=LoginTest

 **Run Forgot Password Flow Only:**
+Got to project folder in terminal then-
 Bash
 mvn clean test -Dtest=ForgotPasswordTest